joesixpack/stakewars-III-challenges/11/README.md

 Stability Fund

 Grant reward hodlers the ability to single-side stake their tokens for a set period of time to provide insurance against fat-tail shortfall events in return for increased rewards.
 A portion of the locked tokens will be liquidated to cover the shortfall event.

+Platform-Management

+By single-side staking a predetermined amount of platform tokens, a hodler can gain permission to perform the necessary platform actions (functions) required for ongoing management and earn rewards for doing so.